FEAST OF SAINT STEPHEN, FIRST MARTYR

-Come, Holy Spirit, and fill my heart with a share of Stephen’s courage.
-May I be made ready to give everything for my faith, even to lay down my life.
+Lord Jesus, fill my heart with a share of Stephen’s charity.
+May I be made ready to give everything for my faith, but also give me a desire to serve you when you reveal yourself to me in those in need.
 Amen.